All Posts

 Table of contents

-This is driving rapid adoption of Intelligent Document Processing (IDP), which builds on OCR and adds AI-driven classification, validation, anomaly detection, and workflow orchestration.
-In modern enterprise tech stacks, OCR is not the final goal.
-It is just the first step in a larger automation process.
+This is driving the adoption of Intelligent Document Processing (IDP), which builds on OCR by adding AI-powered classification, validation, and workflow automation.

 To know where each technology fits in today's tech stack, we need to understand what each layer does.